About Me

 Heart-centered

-Rather than focusing simply on coping and managing, I like to explore transformation from the inside out, helping people leave behind old patterns of living in order to make space for new ways of being that are aligned with their core values.
-My personal and professional experience has shown me that, the more we can understand and befriend our experience, the greater capacity we have for exploration, growth and transformation.
-While this understanding can be cognitive, cognitive insight alone is not enough for transformation to take root.
-Imagine eating your favorite food for the first time: Someone could spend hours describing the taste, textures, ingredients, and so on… and yet you can only truly understand by having the experience of eating it.
+Rather than focusing only on coping or managing, I like to explore transformation from the inside out.
+My intention is to help people understand and transform old patterns, making room for new ways of being that feel more aligned with who they truly are.
+Over time, I’ve seen that the more we can understand and befriend our inner world, the more capacity we have for true growth and change.
+But thoughts and insights alone aren't what transforms us.
+Imagine eating your favorite food for the first time: Someone could spend hours describing the flavors, the textures, the smells… and yet you can only truly understand by having the experience of eating it.

 License, Education & Training